moka-guys/workstation_housekeeping/wscleaner/README.md

 * All local FASTQ files are uploaded and in a 'closed' state
 * Six logfiles are present in the DNA Nexus project /Logfiles directory

+or if the run is identified as a TSO500 run, based on:
+  * the bcl2fastq2_output.log file created by the automated scripts

+  AND
+  * Presence of `_TSO` in the human readable DNANexus project name

 A DNAnexus API key must be cached locally using the `--set-key` option.

 ## Install